 Jet setters have long been able to make the most of travel with special lounges and sections designed for their comfort.
 Now, New York's JFK airport is offering similar arrangements for animals — without the champagne and caviar, of course — in an area called the Ark at JFK.
-Yup, it seems this ark will welcome domestic pets such as cats, dogs, fish, birds, horses and allegedly even sloths, those slow-moving creatures vacationers to South America are always keeping an eye out for.
+Yup, it seems this ark will welcome horses and domestic pets such as cats, dogs, fish, birds and allegedly even sloths, those slow-moving creatures vacationers to South America are always keeping an eye out for.

 Services at JFK's the Ark